Making the most of your summer: Tips for students

 Whether you plan to spend the summer working, looking for a job, studying or just taking a holiday, have a look these tips that can help you ensure that you have the financial security to make the most of your summer.
 Once you have all of your affairs with Kela in order, you can start looking forward to the summer.

-Summer is fast approaching, yet you still do not have a summer job lined up?
+Summer is almost here, but you still do not have a summer job lined up?
 See these financial tips for the summer.

-You can get financial aid for the summer if you pursue degree-related studies.
-Financial aid is available in the form of a study grant and as a government guarantee for student loans.
-It can be granted for example for lecture courses, set book exams, on-the-job-training or for working on your final project or thesis.
+Kela can pay you student financial aid (opintotuki) during the summer months if you pursue degree-related studies.
+Student financial aid is available in the form of the study grant, the student housing supplement and a government guarantee for student loans.
+You can get student financial aid for example for lecture courses, set book exams, on-the-job-training or for working on your final project or thesis.

 Did you land a summer job?
 Congratulations!
 To avoid unpleasant surprises, check out the following.

-If you receive student financial aid, make sure that your summer earnings do not take you above the annual income limit for financial aid.
+If Kela pays you student financial aid, make sure that you do not exceed the annual income limit for financial aid.
 The limit is affected by the number of months for which you take out financial aid.

-One way to check your income limit is to go to OmaKela.
-You can find out your annual income in the Incomes Register.
+You can check your income limit for example in OmaKela.
+You can see your annual income in the Incomes Register.

-Read more about combining earnings with student financial aid and general housing allowance (in Finnish - elämässä.fi).
+Read more about combining earnings with student financial aid.

-Kela can help you also if you have graduated but have not yet found a job.
-Keep in mind the following when you graduate.
+We can help you if you cannot find a job right after you graduate.
+Keep the following in mind when you graduate.

-Once you have registered with the TE Services, you should find out whether to apply for unemployment benefits from Kela or an unemployment fund.
+After you have registered with the employment services of your municipality of residence, check if you should apply for unemployment benefits from Kela or an unemployment fund (työttömyyskassa).

 More information about benefits you can get during unemployment.